KeithWilliamsGMIT/Graph-Theory-Project/README.md

 Now that the database design is complete a prototype database can be built to demonstrate how it might be used.

 #### Obtaining the data
 To populate the prototype database, data is needed.
 Finding and extracting this data was more difficult than anticipated due to the implementation of GMIT's current timetabling system from which most of the data was extracted from.
-In order to prperly test this databse design I tried to accumulate as much data as possible.
+In order to properly test this database design I tried to accumulate as much data as possible.

 ##### Rooms
 To get a list of rooms go to the [GMIT timetable website](http://timetable.gmit.ie/) and them choose Academic year 16/17, Rooms and then right click and choose the View Source option.
 The list of rooms will be available in the following format.